smp4903/FiveSecondRule/README.md

     - Hold LEFT mouse button (on the frame) to move.

     - Hold RIGHT mouse button (on the frame) to resize.

+  **/fsr flat <OPTION>**   Set flat bar mode

+    - ON : set the bat to use just a flat color, non textured

+    - OFF : set the bar to use a texture, non flat

   **/fsr lock**     Lock the frame and disable drag.